 ⚙️ Up to £4,000 in prizes available to help the most promising prototype ideas move towards production.

 Led by Professors Steve Hodges and Joe Finney, hosted by Lancaster University’s Devices Lab, and supported by the EPSRC-funded pro² network+.
-Apply by 24th May 2024, see below for details.
+The deadline to apply for this event closed on 24th May 2024.
+We are no longer accepting new applications.

 Topics

-Topics covered during the workshop will be drawn from:
+Topics covered during the workshop will be drawn from the list below.
+For more information, see the full agenda.

 ⚙️ electronic printed circuit board (PCB) design and manufacture